-The Occupational Therapy Performance Review Committee (OTPRC) is a designated group of faculty and student whose intent is to maximize students' learning opportunities, as well as maintain Occupational Therapy standards.
-Maintenance of department standards is important to not only protect the integrity of the Occupational Therapy department, but more importantly, safeguard the welfare of patients.
+The Occupational Therapy Performance Review Committee (OTPRC) is a designated group of faculty and, when appropriate, staff whose intent is to maximize students' learning opportunities, as well as maintain Occupational Therapy standards.
+The primary purpose of the OTPRC is to maximize students' learning opportunities by providing structured review and support for students experiencing academic or professional challenges.
+The OTPRC operates in accordance with the standards of practice and ethical guidelines set forth by the American Occupational Therapy Association (AOTA) and Saint Francis University, ensuring all actions are student-centered, collaborative, and focused on fostering competence, professionalism, and readiness for entry-level practice.
+Maintenance of department standards is important to not only protect the integrity of the Occupational Therapy department, but more importantly, safeguard the welfare of clients.
 Examples of outcomes of the PRC are suspension, termination, probation, or other alterations of the student's curriculum plan.